shuangliang15/shuangliang15.github.io/pages/about.md

 <br>

 Hi!
 I am a phd student at UCLA studying deep learning theory ([my personal website](https://sites.google.com/view/shuang-liang/)).
-Intuition is like the north star of my research journey, and thus I believe that continually fixing intuition is a very important part of _learning_.
+Intuition is like the north star of my research journey, and thus I believe that continually fixing intuition is a very important part of learning.

 <br>